alfonsojmendoza/campuscoliving/README.md

-# campus coliving code approved to be shared
+# campus coliving
+- approved by DF for github
+- edited for demo purposes
-#    most code are early versions due to IP
+- early versions due to IP